kbroughton/azure_cis_scanner/README.md

 We may switch from tuple to nested dict in the future.

 ## Roadmap

-Further development of automation for deployment of an insecure test environment.
+*Further development of automation for deployment of an insecure test environment.
-Remediation scripts to automatically resolve many simple "switch on" issues.
+*Add to remediation scripts in the `remediations` folder to automatically resolve many simple "switch on" issues.
-Use the python sdk instead of bash.
+*Use the python sdk instead of bash.
-Wrap the flask project with praetorian-flask for security.
+*Wrap the flask project with praetorian-flask for security.
 Only run on a local network until this is complete.
-Remove manual steps by generating minimal_tester_role.json with correct subscriptions/resource_group paths.
+*Remove manual steps by generating minimal_tester_role.json with correct subscriptions/resource_group paths.
+*The container is currently a base of pshchelo/alpine-jupyter-sci-py3 with microsoft/azure-cli Dockerfile layered on top.
+*We will replace the pshchelo base with a more official (nbgallery or jupyter) docker image and tune the image in the future.

 ## Digging Deeper
 A Scanner is a good first tool for securing a cloud environment to ensure best practices and secure configuration settings are employed.